Sara-Hamilton/tap-room/README.md

 ## By Sara Hamilton

 # Description
 This is an Epicodus practice project for week 3 of the JavaScript course.
-It's purpose is to display understanding of Angular.
+Its purpose is to display understanding of Angular.
+Visit the deployed site at https://taproom-a3fac.firebaseapp.com/

 ## Technologies Used
 * HTML